Skip to secondary navigation Skip to main content

 Agency Chief Acquisition Officer (CAO)

-• Responsible for agency performance of acquisition activities and acquisition programs, to include development of the agency's acquisition workforce.
+• Responsible for agency performance of acquisition activities and acquisition programs, including the development of the agency’s acquisition workforce.

-• In collaboration with the CIO, ensure Section 508 requirements are incorporated into any IT that is procured by the agency.
+• Ensures Section 508 requirements are incorporated into any ICT that is procured by the agency, in collaboration with agency CAO.

 Agency Senior Procurement Executive (SPE)